DesktopGooseUnofficial/ResourceHub/mods/Clicker.md

-{% include analytics.html %}

-# ⚠️ Clicker
+# Clicker

-If you want to make your goose even more chaotic, then this mods for you.
+If you want to make your goose even more chaotic, then this mod's for you.
 It will randomly click and open applications on your desktop.
 Make the goose more annoying!

 ## Download